ritza-co/replit-docs-2/docs/teams-pro/hosting-your-documentation-on-replit.md

+---
+sidebar_position: 8
+title: How to host your docs on Replit
+---

 # How to write and host your technical documentation using Replit

 In this guide, you'll learn how to build a professional technical documentation site.
 You'll write your docs as simple Markdown files, and use MkDocs as a static site generator to create fast-loading HTML pages.